The Shakespeare sonnets play an essential rôle in my poetry world. Those 154 classic sonnets masterfully dramatize truth, beauty, and love.

 Ere you were born was beauty’s summer dead.

-The creator of the Shakespearean sonnets is often addressing his poem, as he fashions a near personification.
+The creator of the Shakespeare sonnets is often addressing his poem, as he fashions a near personification.
 Sonnet 104 thus finds the speaker addressing his poem as "fair friend"; however, he makes it quite clear that this "fair friend" is not a human friend, as he asserts "you never can be old."
 Such a statement could never be made truthfully about a human being.
-As this speaker does often exaggerate, he never makes statements that are flat out false.
+Although this speaker does often exaggerate, he never makes statements that are flat out false, and he assiduously avoids exaggerating physical human qualities.

 The speaker is now addressing a sonnet that he wrote three years ago.
-He tells the piece that its beauty is as abundant as it was at the time it first came into his vision.
-Even following on three winter seasons that had changed the "forest" that had shone with "summer’s pride," the poem remains fresh with a youthful beauty.
+He tells the piece of verse that its beauty is as abundant as it was at the time it first came into his vision.
+Even following on three winter seasons that had changed the "forest," which had shone with "summer’s pride," the poem remains fresh with a youthful beauty.

 The speaker then hedges somewhat in speculating that his "eye may be deceiv’d" by beauty alone because beauty, being in the eye of the beholder, may behave "like a dial-hand," and "steal from his figure."

-The heart of the poet, Edward de Vere, if he could visit the world today in the 21st century surely would be gladdened by the long-standing reception of his poetry and his works having earned him the title of "the Bard."
-This despite the fact that he has been confused with the actor named William Shakespeare who resided at Stratford-upon-Avon.
+The heart of the poet, Edward de Vere, if he could visit the world today in the 21st century surely would be gladdened by the long-standing reception of his poetry and his works having earned him the title of "the Bard"–this despite the fact that he has been confused with the actor named Gulielmus Shakspere who resided at Stratford-upon-Avon.

 The Earl of Oxford would also likely be somewhat dismayed by the onslaught of postmodernism whose influence has caused his works to become nearly incomprehensible in many circles.
 And you would not want to get him started on the issue of "political correctness" and its disastrous influence on all the arts.